-- xiv. confirms that it will continue to invest the same proportion of full-time undergraduate fee income to promote equality of opportunity and promote higher education and not reduce invest to promote equality of opportunity which is intended to support only under-represented in higher education. - xv. confirms that it will maintain student support levels. - xvi. confirms that the institution will ensure that a copy of the fee and access plan can be made accessible to its students in any format. - xvii. confirms that the institution will clearly signpost its students to HEFCW's complaints processes.
+- xiv. confirms that it will continue to invest the same proportion of full-time undergraduate fee income to promote equality of opportunity and promote higher education and not reduce invest to promote equality of opportunity which is intended to support only under-represented in higher education. - xv. confirms that it will continue to invest its institutional contribution to the Reaching Wider Programme aligned to its agreed Reaching Wider Strategy and Implementation Plan. - xvi. confirms that it will maintain student support levels. - xvii. confirms that the institution will ensure that a copy of the fee and access plan can be made accessible to its students in any format. - xviii. confirms that the institution will clearly signpost its students to HEFCW's complaints processes. - xix. take all reasonable steps to supporting under-represented groups that are studying for postgraduate courses. - xx. considers how investment can best support students most impacted by the Covid-19 pandemic where they are not already identified as under-represented groups.

-Fee and access plan application submission to HEFCW 1 Date of Governing Body approval: 8 July 2021 Governing Body authorised signature: Nick Capaldi Date: 8 July 2021 Final fee and access plan submission once HEFCW has confirmed it has no further issues (where applicable) Date of Governing Body approval: 8 July 2021 Governing Body authorised signature: Nick Capaldi Date: 8 July 2021
+Fee and access plan application submission to HEFCW 1 Date of Governing Body approval: 25 March 2024 Governing Body authorised signature: John Teyler Date: 25 March 2024 Final fee and access plan submission once HEFCW has confirmed it has no further issues (where applicable) Date of Governing Body approval: Governing Body authorised signature: Date: